alipatel1/rock-paper-scissors/README.md

 # rock-paper-scissors
-This assignment is a rock, paper, scissors game played in the console.
+This assignment is a rock, paper, scissors game played in the browser.